avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-04-28-12-write-lambda.md

 ![alt text](/assets/57 - Successfully created lambda function.png)

-Let�s put all that code in one block so that if there are any errors, it is easier to do a direct comparison:
+Let's put all that code in one block so that if there are any errors, it is easier to do a direct comparison:
 ```javascript
 "use strict";
 var config = {};